NrgXnat/xnat-docker-compose/README.md

 This repository contains files to bootstrap XNAT deployment.

-Creates an assembly of docker conatiners that provides XNAT web portal, persistent database store, nginx front end proxy and Prometheus for monitoring and alerts.
+This repository creates an assembly of docker conatiners that provide the XNAT web portal, persistent database store, nginx front end proxy and Prometheus for monitoring and alerts.
 The build creates five containers
-- **postgres**
+- **Postgres**
-- **tomcat**
+- **Tomcat**
 - **nginx**
 - **cAdvisor**
 - **Prometheus**

 ## Prerequisites

-- latest version of docker-engine and docker-compose (http://docs.docker.com/compose)
+- Latest versions of docker-engine and docker-compose (http://docs.docker.com/compose)

 ## Usage

 1. Clone `mbi-image / containerized-xnat ` repository

      ```git clone https://gitlab.erc.monash.edu.au/mbi-image/containerized-xnat.git```
 2. Configurations: The default configuration is sufficient to run the deployment.
-Following files can be modified if you want to change the default configuration
+The following files can be modified if you want to change the default configuration

       /docker-compose.yml :